 Nevada’s Medicare Advantage participation rate is between 26% and 49%.
 But is a Medicare Advantage plan in Nevada right for you?
-Let’s take a look at some rate quotes for plans in your area.
+Let’s look at some rate quotes for programs in your area.

 Why is Medicare Advantage participation so high in Nevada?
 Because beneficiaries appreciate that they can get their main medical health insurance and bundle it with ancillary coverage under one plan.
 The plans also work similarly to private health insurance, which most retirees have used all their life.